fenago/oracle19c-administration/md/Lab_15.md

-# How to Grant All Privileges to a User in Oracle
+# Grant All Privileges to a User in Oracle

 **Summary**: In this lab, you will learn how to use the Oracle `GRANT ALL PRIVILEGES` statement to grant all privileges to a user.

 Granting all privileges to a new user